essc/clp_foss4g_workshop/source/qgis_raster_resample.rst

 2. In the :guilabel:`Input file`, select ``dem_1km.tif`` in the
 drop-down box.

-2. In the :guilabel:`Output file`, click :guilabel:`Select` and create
+3. In the :guilabel:`Output file`, click :guilabel:`Select` and create
 a new layer as ``slope.tif``.

-3. In the :guilabel:`Mode`, select the :guilabel:`Slope` from the
+4. In the :guilabel:`Mode`, select the :guilabel:`Slope` from the
 drop-down list.

-.. clarify whether we use slope as percent or degrees.
+5. Since we are using geographic coordinate system, we use a scale value of 163``111120``.
+Type this value in the :guilabel:`Scale` field.
+We leave the 164other values to the default settings.

-4. Put a check-mark in the
+6. Put a check-mark in the
 :guilabel:`Load into canvas when finished`.

 .. image:: images/gdaltools_dem_slope.png
    :align: center
    :width: 300 pt

-5. Finally, click the :guilabel:`OK` to
+7. Finally, click the :guilabel:`OK` to
 begin the process.

 .. image:: images/slope.png
    :align: center
    :width: 300 pt

-6. Perform contrast enhancement similar to the previous section.
+8. Perform contrast enhancement similar to the previous section.

-7. Save you QGIS
+9. Save you QGIS
 project.

 .. note::